rohan-kumar-nutanix/marina/README.md

   14. `task/`: this directory hold the base task and task realted infrastructure for Marina service.
   15. `test/`: this directory contains test scripts etc.
   16. `utils/`: this directory contains util code.
-  17. `vendor/`: This directory is GoLang vendor, contains service external dependencies.

 ### Belows setup guide is actively updated at https://confluence.eng.nutanix.com:8443/display/~rajesh.battala/Marina+Content+Management+System+Service
     https://confluence.eng.nutanix.com:8443/display/~rajesh.battala/Marina+Setup+Guide+for+MAC

-### Build
-Canaveral uses CircleCI for building, packaging, and alerting its Deployment Engine.
-Your repository should have been registered with CircleCI when it was provisioned.
-Here are some additional steps you should follow to ensure proper builds:

 ### Dependencies
 - go version go1.17 or later